"I was actually afraid and I asked manong driver to rush going out of the place immediately."

 If the Old Daraga Church was destroyed by the Mayon Volcano, this old church in San Fernando, La Union was demolished by an earthquake.

-The old walls were just the remaining witnesses of the how this church played its role to the people.
+The church has united the community for more than a century, and the old walls were the remaining witnesses of how this church played its role in the community back then.

-As I entered the ruined structure the rays of the sun are no longer enough to provide light in the area and it was quite darker to note.
+It was about to go dark when I visited this place at about 5:45 in the afternoon.
+As I entered the ruins, the rays of the sun were no longer enough to provide ample light in the area; and it was quite darker to note.

 Important things to know about Pindangan Ruins.

-3. The Carmelite Sisters, whose monastery is situated behind the ruins take care of the landmark.
+3. The Carmelite Sisters, whose monastery is situated behind the ruins, take care of the landmark.

 Axact

-EDMAR GUQUIB
+EDMAR GUQUIB y DEL CASTILLO

 Born and Raised in Vigan, Philippines.
-Hardcore Ilocano.
-Genuine Bigueรฑo.
-Sucker of Long Land Trips.
-Loves the Highlands.
+Hardcore Ilocano-Cordilleran.
 Professional Nurse on Weekdays.
 Coffee Addict.
 Travel Blogger in Between.
-For sponsorship, advertising, event invites and collaborations email me at edmaration@gmail.com.
+For collaboration or partnership, email your business proposal at admin@edmaration.com.

 Post A Comment: